A guide to accessible content

 ✅ Let your audience know where your buttons and links go

-Make sure that people who can't see understand where a button leads to.
+Make sure that people who can't see understand where a link leads to.
 Custom aria labels can further increase screen reader clarity and reduce text length on the page.
 Edit these labels in the "advanced settings" of the edit link panel.

-For example:- ❌ Avoid using generic button text like ‘Read More’.
+- ❌ Avoid using generic button text like ‘Read More’.

 - ✅ Use descriptive button text or ARIA labels that make the destination clear, such as “Read more about button accessibility”.

-✅ Add closed captions to your videos
+✅ Add subtitles to your videos

 If you’re using non-text content like video, audio, or podcasts, make sure you provide text alternatives so hearing impaired readers can still understand what the content is about.